Overseas landholdings of the Marcos family: Olympic Tower

 Aside from the four skyscrapers they purchased in Manhattan, the Marcoses also purchased five condominiums at Olympic Tower on 5th Avenue.
 According to Manapat's investigation, the first three condominiums were purchased by Thetaventure Ltd., a Hong Kong-based shell corporation, for a total of $688,000.
 They were then remodelled for $3.75 million.
 The fourth and fifth condominiums were later bought for $270,000 and $1.1 million respectively.

 13-15 East 66th

 The Townhouse at 13-15 East 66th, New York City, was different from the other Marcos properties in Manhattan, because it was purchased by the Philippine Consulate and the Philippine National Bank instead of a shell corporation.
 The building was noted for having housed a big part of Imelda Marcos's art collection, and for the fact that its sixth floor was converted into a private disco for the Marcoses' guests.

-Lindenmire Estate in Long Island
+Lindenmire Estate on Long Island

 In 1981, the Marcoses also purchased the Lindenmere Estate, an 8.2-acre resort property with a 14-bedroom manse in Center Moriches, Suffolk County, Long Island.
 It was estimated to be worth between $19 million to $20 million after renovations were done.
 The restorations was paid for by Vilma Bautista, Imelda's personal assistant, and Luna 7 Development Corp., a corporation registered in New York.